thejasvibr/thejasvibr.github.io/pages/CV.md

 ### About me
 I am a biologist at heart (and formal training), with the mindset of a tinkerer-engineer.
 I like to study animal behaviour with a combination of experimental, theoretical and technology-driven methods.
 The field of bat echolocation allows me to do exactly that.
-In my daily life as a PhD student I handle animals, signal processing, thermal cameras and use lots of Python code to glue them all together.
+In my daily life as a postdoc I watch animals, signal processing, thermal cameras and use lots of Python code to glue them all together.

 ### Work experience
+**2022 August - present** : DFG Walter Benjamin postdoc grant holder - awarded for the grant 'The How and What of Active Sensing Collectives'

 **2022 March - 2022 June** : Young Scholar Fund Bridge Fellowship to continue work started at the CASCB, Uni Konstanz

 **2021 March - 2022 March** : Postdoc grant at the Centre for the Advanced Study Collective Behaviour to develop tracking methods and analyse the